rainman-xx/ecr-image-scan-findings-notification/README.md

 Steps to create the solution:

 1. Download the [Template-ECR-SFN.yml](Template-ECR-SFN.yml) template.
-2. Edit the file and et the following variables
+2. Edit the file and set the following variables
 ```yaml
           email_to: "to@email.com"
           email_from: "noreply@email.com"